Washington State Inheritance Laws Explained

 Estate Value Determines If Probate Is Necessary

 A probate court proceeding is an administrative process where the decedent’s assets are transferred to the people who will inherit them.
 When an estate is valued at less than $100,000, an heir can submit an affidavit to the court stating that they’ve inherited a particular asset.
-The executor of the estate can also petition the court to manage the estate without supervision.
+The estate executor can also petition the court to manage the estate without supervision.
 The court may allow this if the estate has more assets than debts, also known as being “solvent.”
 In these cases, probate may be avoided.

 Asset Allocation Exceptions In Washington